Ger C. Bout: Early life and education

-Bout grew up in the south of Rotterdam in a boring but modern housing development that was inspired by CIAM and Team Ten thoughts.
+Bout grew up in the south of Rotterdam in an efficacious but modern housing development that was inspired by CIAM and Team Ten thoughts.
 He much enjoyed spending his free time helping his grandfather at the lively colorful outdoor market.
 His first creations as a child consisted of playful combinations of crates of oranges and other containers he found at the market.
 Besides that, he enjoyed drawing classes.
 His first group show took place at the age of 11 at the Museum Boymans van Beuningen in Rotterdam.

 He went on to graduate from the Technical University of Delft in the Netherlands.
 His thesis investigated how the layout of urban planning influenced human behavior.
 During his studies he worked in Linz, Austria, where he met his Finnish wife Riitta.
 He then followed her to Finland where he was invited to work for the Department of Architecture at the University of Otaniemi, near Helsinki.
 All the while he continued to design and produce furniture.